catohagen/morphos-roadshow-installer/README.md

 Option 2 installs files spesific to Apple Hardware with the SunGEM ethernet (Macmini and Powerbooks)

-Option 3 installs files for Pegasos I & II with the VIA Rhine ethernet, if you have a realtek card you just install with option 3
+Option 3 installs files for Pegasos I & II with the VIA Rhine ethernet.
-         and when asked for configuring settings you change 'device=via_rhine_pci.device' to rtl_8139pci.device instead.

 Option 4 installs files for Efika and the internal ethernet